axiom19/AI-Audio-Summarizer/README.md

-# Meeting Summarizer and Speech Analyzer
+# Audio Summarizer and Speech Analyzer

 This project provides tools for transcribing and summarizing audio content, particularly useful for meeting recordings or speech analysis.